VariantSync/FeatureTraceRecording/README.md

 - `src/feature/FeatureTrace.hs`: Here you can find definitions for feature traces and presence conditions.

 - `src/tree/grammers/SimpleCXX.hs`: Example implementation for a simplified C++ grammar used for the examples in our paper.
 Here you can see the different rules of the grammar as well as the classifiation of terminal symbols (node types) as _mandatory_, _optional_, or _tree-optional_.

+- `app/examples/`: In this directory, the source code for the examples can be found.
+The motivating example from the paper is implemented in `StackPopAlice.hs` and `StackPopBob.hs`.
+The reproduction of the code change patterns used in our evaluation can be found in `CodeChangePatterns.hs`.

 - `src/propositions/NullPropositions.hs`: Operators for our ternary logic with `null`, based on our implementation of propositional logic in `src/propositions/Propositions.hs`.